merlin-mallory/CodepathAndroidPrework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+I didn't have any challenges, I think Codepath did a good job specifying the requirements.
+Kotlin looks cool :)

 ## License